kubecost/poc-common-configurations/gcp/README.md

 # Kubecost Setup for GCP

+Many will want to skip to [Enterprise Setup](README-enterprise.md)

+Or read below for further details.

 ## Overview

 This repository is designed to be an easy guide for the most common configurations of Kubecost in GCP.
 It does not replace our [published documentation](https://guide.kubecost.com/) which will have details for many more use cases.